 In addition to a standard land-sea historic tour of the city, there’s another option, the Duck and Dogs tour.
 This tour departs and arrives at Hadlock Field, home of the Portland Sea Dogs.
 The tour includes a ticket to the game, so after the Duck Tour, you’ll be able to watch a minor league baseball game.
 For this tour, you’ll want to park at the field (or plan to take a cab or ride-sharing service both ways).

-My daughter and I love shopping when we travel, and there are lots of options within the city.
+My daughter and I love shopping when we travel, and Portland Maine is great for shopping.
 We like walking along Fore Street and Commercial Street, where there are a number of fun shops including the Black Dog, Cool as a Moose, the Cabot Cheese store, and many individual boutiques.

 Portland is known for its delicious food – from lobster rolls to potato donuts.
 There are very few chain restaurants in town (and those mostly are local chains), but you’ll find tons of fantastic restaurants.
 It’s worth doing some research in advance and making reservations where possible, because many of these restaurants are popular, with limited seating.